‘Sports Illustrated’ Model Jasmine Sanders Rocks Dangerously Short White Dress For Latest Instagram Snap

 “Wow beautiful and gorgeous,” one fan wrote, while another said she was “looking good as always.”

 The Instagram post comes after Jasmine revealed that she had added another amazing gig to her ever-growing resume.
-Taking to her Instagram again earlier last week, the model shared the news that she had partnered with Victoria’s Secret, and spent some time in New York shooting for a new campaign with the lingerie brand.
+Taking to her Instagram again earlier last week, the model shared the news that she had partnered with Victoria’s Secret and spent some time in New York shooting for a new campaign with the lingerie brand.

 Working with Victoria’s Secret is just the latest of a number of exciting projects that Jasmine has been working on.
 Last year, the model flaunted her incredible body for her rookie photo shoot for the 2019 edition of Sports Illustrated Swimsuit, which is set to hit shelves later this year in May.